KolmogorovLab/Wakhan/README.md

 ## Usage

 ## For phase-switch errors correction
-Input tumor BAM should be haplotagged with `--phaseblock-flipping-enable True` enabled (default: disabled).
+To correct phase-switch errors in target BAM, use `--phaseblock-flipping-enable True` enabled (default: disabled).

 ## For segmentation
 For segmentation to use in CN estimation, structural variations/breakpoints VCF is required with `--breakpoints` (default: disabled).